sergeych/boss-serialization-mp/README.md

 val decoded: MyDataClass = r.deserialize()
 ~~~

-__Important note__.
-The root object of the data to decode _must be a boss map_.
-E.g. you can't deserialize primitive types and lists as root objects.
-These compound types could be contained in fields only, the root object should still be a map.
-In other ford, you decode root objects only to classes.

 If you need to decode boss to a map rather than a class instance, use `BossStruct` for field types and `binaryData.decodeBossStruct`.

 ### Allowed field types